h2non/nar/README.md

 ##### Which kind of archive is nar?

-nar archives are just a tarball files with gzip compression.
+nar archives are just a tarball containers with gzip compression.
 It's equivalent a file with `tar.gz` extension, so you can extract it with `tar`, `7zip` or others

 ## Contributing